2024 Impact Report

 Everything Upstream was able to accomplish in 2024—thanks to YOU.

-Perhaps most notably, we successfully secured a seed grant from the National Park Foundation to create the largest open loop reuse system in the U.S. at the Grand Canyon National Park.
-This is not a pilot but a full implementation project that will serve as a model to replicate at other National Parks.
+Perhaps most notably, Upstream successfully secured a seed grant from the National Park Foundation to create the largest open loop reuse system in the U.S. at Grand Canyon National Park.
+This is not a pilot but a full implementation project, overhauling food service operations at the Grand Canyon, and will serve as a model to replicate at other National Parks.
 We look forward to sharing updates throughout 2025.

-Upstream’s thought leaders contributed to the publication of Earth Action’s Outcomes-Based Financial Mechanisms paper, outlining a financing model that could be adopted to help overcome the barrier of upfront infrastructure costs in transitioning to a reuse economy.
-We also built and/or strengthened relationships with reuse service providers across the US & Canada, and are continually working with them to help overcome funding and other barriers to scale.
+Upstream contributed heavily to the publication of Earth Action’s Outcomes-Based Financial Mechanisms paper, outlining a financing model that could be adopted to help overcome the barrier of upfront infrastructure costs in transitioning to a reuse economy.
+We also built or strengthened relationships with reuse service providers across the US & Canada, and are continually working with them to help overcome funding and other barriers to scale.

 The Reuse Solutions Network, Upstream’s primary mode of engagement with the reuse movement, grew to over 1,300 members strong (a 30% YOY increase).
 Through regular, high-quality meetings and an interactive digital platform, we have been able to provide a space for resource-sharing and insights to support local advocacy.

-2024 was also my first full calendar year on board with Upstream.
-We published a new strategic vision at the beginning of the summer, and we finalized an organization-wide logic model and decision tree to guide our work toward the impact we want to see.
+2024 was also my first full year on board with Upstream.
+We published a new strategic vision at the beginning of the summer, and we finalized an organization-wide logical model and decision tree to guide our work toward the impact we want to see.
+We also added a new Strategic Initiatives Team, which has expanded our expertise and allowed us the capacity to take on transformational projects like the Grand Canyon.

 We want to thank all of our generous funders who often are not only supporting us but also working to scale reuse in their own communities.
-We would also like to thank our incredible partner organizations and the Reuse Solutions Network.
+We would also like to thank our incredible partner organizations and Reuse Solutions Network.
+Together, we are accelerating the shift to a reuse economy.
 Together, we are accelerating a shift to clean, resilient communities, clean jobs, a clean economy and clean waterways and landscapes.

 All the very best,